-The data rate for high-speed transmissions is commonly identified as megabits per second (Mbps).
-By default, the router is set to operate with up to 600 Mbps in the 2.4 GHz WiFi band and up to 1,300 Mbps in the two 5 GHz WiFi bands.
+The data rate for high-speed transmissions is commonly measured in megabits per second (Mbps).
+By default, the router is set to operate at up to 600 Mbps in the 2.4 GHz WiFi band and up to 1,733 Mbps in the 5 GHz WiFi band.
 You can select slower settings.